joinpursuit/Pursuit-Core-Web/node/postgres-and-pg-promise/README.md

 To begin, let's create an `app.js` file where our Express server will live.
 We will need to install the following pakages:

 * express
-* cors`
+* cors

-**Exercise:** With your neighbor discuss what are this packages used for and why do we need this packages.
+**Exercise:** With your neighbor, discuss what these packages are used for, and we we need them here.

 ## Steps